ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 With specific subscriber services, multiple resources corresponding to the possible notifications for a particular topic could be introduced, instead of the single `onNotification` resource.

-For example, assume by subscribing to a particular topic with a issue tracking system, you receive notifications either when an issue is opened or when an issue is closed.
-With a custom subscriber service, extending the generic WebSub subscriber service, two resources accepting content delivery requests (e.g., `onIssueOpened` and `onIssueClosed`) could be allowed instead of only the `onNotification` resource.
+For example, assume by subscribing to a particular topic with an issue tracking system, you receive notifications either when an issue is opened or when an issue is closed.
+With a custom subscriber service endpoint, extending the generic WebSub subscriber service endpoint, two resources accepting content delivery requests (e.g., `onIssueOpened` and `onIssueClosed`) could be allowed instead of only the `onNotification` resource.

 These resources would accept two parameters,